samuelpfchoi/RoboND-P4-DeepLearning-Project/README.md

 **Improvement**

 Recently, there is a completely new type of neural network based on so-called **capsules**.
-It incorporates relative relationships between objects and it is represented numerically as a 4D pose matri.
+It incorporates relative relationships between objects and it is represented numerically as a 4D pose matrix.
 Maybe, we can applied some idea from capsules network to archieve more accuracy result with less training data.